ya-developer/CLTissueBundle/Resources/doc/usage.md

 ```

 NOTE: I kept this form simple and added constraints directly, your application might have the constraints loaded from
-annotations in a related `data_class`, but in it works in a similar way.
+annotations in a related `data_class`, or you might not even use a form,  but it all works the same way.

 ### So what does the constraint do?